-As a realist artist I naturally have a great interest in human anatomy, and some of my artist friends have urged me to attend this show, but the display is not without its detractors.
-The Los Angeles Times wrote a glowing review of the exhibit and gave a single line to the controversy: “Previous ‘Body Worlds’ shows in Europe and Asia spawned protests over the idea of displaying real bodies for public inspection.”
-Actually, objection to Body Worlds is much deeper than the LA Times alludes to, with opponents including at least one major human rights organization.
+As a realist artist I naturally have a great interest in human anatomy, and some of my artist friends urged me to attend the show, but the display is not without its detractors.
+The Los Angeles Times wrote a glowing review of the exhibit and hardly noted a controversy, saying only that 2% of exhibit attendees “have been uncomfortable.”
+The New York Times in its positive review of Body Worlds, also failed to see any controversy outside of the “eeeeuw” factor.

-Twenty years ago Gunther von Hagens pioneered his plastination technique of preserving bodies by replacing natural body fluids with injected molten plastic.
+Twenty years ago Gunther von Hagens (aka “The Plastinator), pioneered his plastination technique of preserving bodies by replacing natural body fluids with injected molten plastic.
 The plastic hardens and both preserves the tissues in lifelike color and enables the rigid corpses and organs to be displayed in any position.
-The first question to arise was whether this was art or science, (personally I think it’s neither), but reservations only grew when the religious minded objected to what they call the “violation of human dignity” in using deceased human beings as an “art medium”.
+The first question to arise was whether this was art or science (personally I think it’s neither), but reservations only grew when the religious minded objected to what they call the “violation of human dignity” in using deceased human beings as an “art medium.”

-However, the real controversy began when human rights activists started to point out that the bodies used in von Hagen’s art may have been the victims of political repression.
+However, the real controversy began when human rights activists started to point out that the bodies used in von Hagen’s “art” may have been the victims of political repression.

 While von Hagens denied his employees had knowingly purchased the bodies of prisoners who had spent their last moments on their knees before being killed by a bullet to the back of the head, he did say “The likelihood is very slim, but I cannot rule it out.”

 Controversy continues to follow von Hagens.
 This month Russian courts have ordered a retrial for Dr. Vladimir Novosyolov, accused of trying to ship 56 “unclaimed” cadavers and 448 brains to von Hagens’ Institute of Plastination in Heidelberg Germany.
 While Dr. Gunther von Hagens insists all cadavers in his exhibitions come from people who have voluntarily donated their bodies – one still has to wonder.